 - At the point-of-entry of a retail merchant location or in an online environment on the first page of the website that references credit card brands.

-- This disclosure must indicate that the merchant surcharges and that the surcharge is not greater than the merchant’s cost of acceptance.
+- This disclosure must indicate that the merchant surcharges and the surcharge are not greater than the merchant’s cost of acceptance.

-- This disclosure must indicate that the merchant themselves are imposing the surcharge, the amount of the surcharge as a percentage must not reflect negatively against any card brand, card network, issuing bank, etc.
+- This disclosure must indicate that the merchant is imposing the surcharge, and the surcharge amount as a percentage must not reflect negatively against any card brand, card network, issuing bank, etc.

 If a merchant’s equipment does not support surcharge specifications, merchants will need to upgrade their equipment to a solution that does.